-Best also claimed that his procedural due process rights were violated.83 The statute allowing Best's quarantine set out specific procedural guidelines to be followed, such as obtaining a court order for the detention after a certain number of days, and the court found that the hospital followed them when detaining Best.84 Additionally, the court found that the processes laid out in the statute were sufficient to protect his procedural due process under the Constitution.85
+Best also claimed that his procedural due process rights were violated.
+The statute allowing Best's quarantine set out specific procedural guidelines to be followed, such as obtaining a court order for the detention after a certain number of days, and the court found that the hospital followed them when detaining Best.
+Additionally, the court found that the processes laid out in the statute were sufficient to protect his procedural due process under the Constitution.

-Best highlights potential legal issues with quarantine laws for pan flu and conveys the message that to confront constitutional challenges, states must be legally prepared to handle possible quarantine.
-If a state is not legally prepared for a quarantine, then, in the midst of an influenza pandemic, the
+Best is important because it highlights potential legal issues with quarantine laws for pan flu.
+It is because of the constitutional challenges in Best that states must be legally prepared to handle possible quarantine.
+If a state is not legally prepared for a quarantine, then, in the midst of an influenza pandemic, the courts could become backlogged with complaints and sick people could be allowed back into the community on a legal technicality.